soleblaze/openstack/README.md

 **Note: These scripts do not currently setup SSL or HA and therefore are not suitable for production environments.**

+## Examples

+[Multi-Node 2 NIC][MultiNode-2NIC] is an example of using these scripts to setup a cluster where one node is running Controller, Cinder, Glance, and Quantum and the other ndoes are running Compute.
+Each node has 2 NICs.

 ## controller.sh

 This script is designed to deploy the initial controller node.
 This includes installing and setting up mysql, rabbitmq, keystone, nova (minus compute), and horizon.